adhnanshereef/Outlay-Money-Manager/README.md

 # Outlay

-The Outlay is a Money Management Application developed by a little boy study in 8th standard.
+The Outlay is a Money Management Application developed by a boy study in 8th standard.
+An application to easily and securely record your income and expenses.

 ## Features